-As this isn't available in the UK until mid-2022, our service offers other weight loss treatments.
+Our service offers other weight loss treatments.
 These include Orlistat and Saxenda which is the most similar medicine to Wegovy as it has a similar mechanism of action and is manufactured by Novo Nordisk.
 Unlike Wegovy, Saxenda is a once daily injection.

 Wegovy™ Side Effects